percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 # Use of EKT with DTLS-SRTP {#dtls-srtp-kt}

-This document defines an extension to DTLS-SRTP called SRTP EKT Key Transport which enables secure transport of EKT keying material from one DTLS-SRTP peer to another.
+This document defines an extension to DTLS-SRTP called SRTP EKT Key Transport which enables secure transport of EKT keying material from the DTLS-SRTP peer in the server role to the client.
 This allows those peers to process EKT keying material in SRTP (or SRTCP) and retrieve the embedded SRTP keying material.
 This combination of protocols is valuable because it combines the advantages of DTLS, which has strong authentication of the endpoint and flexibility, along with allowing secure multiparty RTP with loose coordination and efficient communication of per-source keys.

 ## DTLS-SRTP Recap